CASE STUDY

 The work behind the results

-From discovery to launch, these snapshots capture the process — research insights, interviews, journey maps, prototypes, design explorations, and data-informed decisions that shaped platform strategy and design.
+From discovery to launch, these snapshots capture the process, including research insights, interviews, journey maps, prototypes, design explorations, and data-informed decisions that shaped platform strategy and design.

 Designed and shipped at Change Healthcare.
-Following the Optum acquisition, the platform was rebranded and continues to scale using the original marketplace architecture and experience foundation.
+Now rebranded under Optum, where the platform continues to scale as a SaaS marketplace on the original architecture.

 Live version (rebranded): marketplace.optum.com